All Episodes

 Because they went over there in hot pursuit of the most merciful Lord Barack Obama himself with their tongues hanging out, dragging along the pavement, hoping for some FaceTime with Lord Obama.

-And so now all of a sudden Barry goes to Iraq and they notice that we are winning.
+And so now all of a sudden, Barry goes to Iraq and they notice that we are winning.

-McCain comes back, and McCain's comment about Obama preferring defeat in order to get elected was simply Obama's obstinence in refusing to suggest that knowing what he knows now, he would support the surge.
+McCain comes back, and McCain's comment about Obama preferring defeat in order to get elected was simply Obama's obstinance in refusing to suggest that knowing what he knows now, he would support the surge.

 The surge is what brought us victory.

-Just, I mean, it's it's it's it's exactly what it is.
+It's exactly what it is.

-You know, I sit here and I I'm working feverishly on show prep, and I get, you know, people send me their thoughts on what Obama said here and how he's flip-flopping from what he said a year ago, two years ago, and it's these these if you go back and you actually put a list together of all these things, they are amazing.
+You know, I sit here and I'm working feverishly on show prep and I get, you know, people send me their thoughts on what Obama said here and how he's flip-flopping from what he said a year ago, two years ago.

 But I wonder if calling attention to the so-called flip-flops, I don't think that's the way to do this.